 I am lucky that I have a wonderful family who has helped me go through this situation.

 Even if you don’t like to ask for help, especially when it comes to finances, sometimes we just have to especially when the weight on our shoulders becomes just too heavy to bear.

 And then, once we get back on our feet again, then we rebuild ourselves better and stronger and of course, express gratitude to the ones who helped us and pay forward the good deeds when we can.

 Just like everything else in this world, I always believe that this too shall pass.

 It’s just how life goes!

-Things, emotions, problems, triumphs, etc, regardless if it’s positive or negative, will all shall pass and will just become a part of our memories in the future.
+Things, emotions, problems, triumphs, etc, regardless of whether it’s positive or negative, will all pass and will just become a part of our memories in the future.